bigcommerce/dev-docs/docs/api-docs/orders/orders-api-overview.md

 <div class="HubBlock-content">

 > ### Note
-> * Depending on the payment method, different information will be available (not all payment gateways return the full card or fraud detail).
+> * Not all payment gateways return the full card or fraud detail.
+Depending on the payment method, different information will be available.
 > * You cannot create transactions for the following payment methods:
 >   * Test Payment Gateway
 >   * PayPal Express